-- 1. Horizontal evacuation: using building exits to the outside ground level or going into unaffected wings of multi-building complexes. - 2.
-Stairway evacuation: using steps to reach ground level exits from the building. - 3.
-Stay in Place: unless danger is imminent, remaining in a room with an exterior window, a telephone, and a solid or fire-resistant door.
+- Horizontal evacuation: Using building exits to the outside ground level or going into unaffected wings of multi-building complexes. - Stairway evacuation: Using steps to reach ground level exits from the building. - Stay in Place: Unless danger is imminent, remaining in a safe room with an exterior window, a telephone, and a solid or fire-resistant door may be the best option.
 Wait for instructions from University Security via StarAlert messaging or contact University Security (507-389-2111) and report your location.
-This information will be forwarded to on-site emergency personnel, who will determine the necessity for evacuation. - 4.
-Area of refuge: with a volunteer/assistant/helper, going to an area of refuge away from obvious danger.
-The assistant will then go to the building evacuation assembly point and notify the on-site emergency personnel of the location of the person with a disability.
+This information will be forwarded to on-site emergency personnel, who will determine the necessity for evacuation. - Safe Areas/Area of refuge: Go to a safe area away from obvious danger, use a volunteer/assistant/helper if necessary.
+The person or assistant will notify emergency personnel of the location of the person with a disability needing assistance.
 Emergency personnel will determine if further evacuation is necessary.
-Usually, the safest areas of refuge are pressurized stair enclosures common to high-rise buildings, and openair exit balconies.
-Other possible areas of refuge include fire rated corridors or vestibules adjacent to exit stairs.
+Usually, the safest areas are stair enclosures.
+Other possible safe areas include fire rated corridors or vestibules adjacent to exit stairs.
 Many campus buildings feature fire rated corridor construction that may offer safe refuge.
 Taking a position in a rated corridor next to the stair is a good alternative to a small stair landing crowded with the other building occupants using the stairway.

 For false or needless alarms or an isolated and contained fire, a person with a disability may not have to evacuate.
-The decision to evacuate will be made by University Security or 911 emergency.
+The decision to evacuate will be made by University Security or 911 emergency personnel.
 University Security will tell the individual their decision or relay the information to emergency personnel responding to the incident.